Transferring a person from a wheelchair to a vehicle

 4. Wheelchair User Shifting

 The user should now be in position to lift from the chair.
-This means that they are positioned at the edge of the wheelchair seat with some minimal momentum building towards the front of the chair.
+They should be at the edge of the wheelchair seat with minimal momentum building towards the front.
 When they are at the edge of the seat, ask the user to ensure that their legs are level with the ground, and that their feet are positioned straight underneath the seat so that they are ready to stand up.

 5. Standing & Transfer